k4d4m/Liasm/README.md

 You can join the community group [here!](http://steamcommunity.com/groups/Liasm)

 ### Support
-My primary goal is to build up a player base for development feedback, so if you like the concept, join the community group and share your thoughts!
+My primary goal is to build up a player base for development feedback, so if you like the concept, join the community group and share your thoughts.
+Any feedback is appreciated.
-Feel free to publish your gameplay experiences!

 My secondary goal is to release the game on steam, so I accept donations for the 100$ Steam Direct fee [here!](https://paypal.me/k4d4m)